TrackingLaboratory/tracklab/README.md

     ├── strong_sort.py
     ├── ...
     ```
+*TODO: check if this is correct.*

-6. Yolov5 is not yet been implemented.
-TODO: implement yolov5 module for track.py and val.py.
+6. YOLOv5 is not yet been implemented. *TODO: implement yolov5 module for track.py and val.py.*

 ## Repo structure